Delving Deep: From Cells to Tissues to Organs – The Building Blocks of Life

 - Reproductive System: Enables reproduction.

-The intricate interplay between these organ systems ensures the organism’s overall survival and homeostasis – the maintenance of a stable internal environment.
+The involved interplay between these organ systems ensures the organism’s overall survival and homeostasis – the maintenance of a stable internal environment.

 V. The Interconnectedness of Cells, Tissues, and Organs